-According to 2020 data from the Bureau of Labor Statistics, RNs make an average salary of $80,010 per year ($38.47 per hour)*.
+According to the Bureau of Labor Statistics, the average salary for registered nurses is $89,010 per year ($42.80 per hour)*.
 Nurses with a bachelor’s degree tend to fall on the upper side of that average due to their advanced education and their qualification to help hospitals earn Magnet Recognition.

-The BLS projects a 9% increase in need for registered nurses from 2020-2030*.
-RNs are in high demand, and earning a BSN can help your resume stand out and give you a better chance of getting the job you really want.
+The BLS projects a 6% increase in need for registered nurses from 2022-2032.* RNs are in demand, and earning a BSN can help your resume stand out and give you a better chance of getting the job you really want.

-* Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook 2020.
+* Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook 2022.
 BLS estimates do not represent entry-level wages and/or salaries.
 Multiple factors, including prior experience, age, geography market in which you want to work and degree field, will affect career outcomes and earnings.
 Herzing neither represents that its graduates will earn the average salaries calculated by BLS for a particular job nor guarantees that graduation from its program will result in a job, promotion, salary increase or other career growth.